Townsville: Demographics

-Townsville has a younger population than the Australian and Queensland averages.
+Townsville's population was 179,011 at the 2021 census.
+The city has a younger population than the Australian and Queensland averages.
 The city has traditionally experienced a high turnover of people, with the army base and government services bringing in many short to medium term workers.
 The region has also become popular with mine workers on fly in/fly out contracts.

-Townsville's urban population was 180,820 in June 2018, having grown at an average annual rate of 0.82% year-on-year over the preceding five years.
+In 2021, 9.0% of Townsville's population was of Aboriginal or Torres Strait islander descent.
+In 2021, there were 21,180 people of Aboriginal or Torres Strait islander descent living in Townsville.

 Education

-There are over 60 private and State schools of primary and secondary education within the Townsville area.
+There are over 60 private and state schools of primary and secondary education within the Townsville area.
 Townsville Grammar School is the oldest co-educational school on the Australian mainland.
-The Townsville State High School opened on 7 June 1924.
+The Townsville State High School opened on 7 June 1924 and The Cathedral School of St Anne & St James opened in 1917.

 Universities

 James Cook University (JCU) is a public university based in Townsville.
 Established in 1970, the main campus is located in the suburb of Douglas.
 JCU was the second university in Queensland and the first in North Queensland.
 The University has a strong and internationally recognised expertise in marine & tropical biology.
 The JCU Medical School was established in 1999 and is linked with the adjacent tertiary-level Townsville Hospital.
 The Veterinary Sciences undergraduate facility is the newest in Australia.

 CQUniversity first established a presence in Townsville in 2014 with the opening of a Distance Education Study Centre in the CBD.
 The University quickly felt the demand for a face-to-face teaching presence in Townsville and has since opened a purpose built campus in the city offering many on-campus courses including nursing, paramedic science, business and psychology as well as supporting growing numbers of online students.